Invitation by Jean Patou: launched in 1928 in France and 1932 in USA. Created by Henri Almeras.

 So what does it smell like?
 It is classified as a dry, woodsy fragrance for women with herbal and balsamic notes layered over rose.

-- Top notes: aldehydes, bergamot, tangerine
+- Top notes: aldehydes, bergamot, tangerine, mint

 The New Yorker, 1932: